 This Tender Braised Beef Brisket is richly flavorful, succulent, and ultra tender.
 It can be made ahead of time and tastes even better the next day.
+Perfect for meal prep, too.

 Braised Beef Brisket